-The RBD blocks developed by ExtendSim can quantify the operational reliability of the remotely controlled siphon system, successfully and efficiently.
-RBD as an efficient tool can decrease the difficulty of the modeling work, especially dealing with a complex system.
+The RBD blocks developed by ExtendSim can quantify the operational reliability of the remotely controlled siphon system successfully and efficiently.
+RBD is an efficient tool, can decrease the difficulty of the modeling work, especially dealing with a complex system.
 Moreover, the powerful ExtendSim software can allow over 10,000 simulations to finish in a short time.
 Due to the flexibility and efficiency of ExtendSim software, the operational reliability of any complex system can be successfully evaluated.

-The operational reliability of the remotely controlled siphon can be increased easily by introducing the redundancy for the vulnerable components such as level switches and air vents.
-Alternatively, it also can be increased by using components that are more durable.
-Considering the space limitation on the siphon cap, instead of installing two air vents, the recommended solution is to use a more durable one.
-Moreover, in the perspective of construction, level switch 3 and 4 is not easy to be installed in the wetland when they are using the architecture of redundancy.
-However, it is hard to find more durable level switches because of the uniformity of the product in the industry.
-Moreover, all the broken events in the study are obtained from 2 siphons in the experiment field, only.
-Therefore, the suggestion for the future work should be,
+The remotely controlled siphon's operational reliability can be increased easily by introducing the redundancy for the vulnerable components such as level switches and air vents.
+Alternatively, it also can be increased by using more durable components.
+The space limitation of the siphon cap constraints installation of two air vents, and thus the recommended solution is to use a more durable one.
+Moreover, in the construction perspective, level switch 3 and 4 is not easy to be installed in the wetland when they are using the architecture of safety factor 2.
+However, it is hard to find more durable level switches because of the industry's uniformity.
+Moreover, all the study's broken events are obtained from 2 siphons in the experiment field only.
+Therefore, the suggestion for future work should be,

-- 1. Explore more durable air vents and observe its performance and broken events during the siphon operation. - 2.
+- 1. Explore more durable air vents and observe their performance and broken events during the siphon operation. - 2.
 Design a protective shield to the level switch 3 and 4.
 For example, the level switch can be fixed inside a 4 inches PVC pipe with many pores on the pipe walls.
 The pipe wall can perform as a protective shield so that the level switches will not be wrapped by the plants or weeds in the wetlands and still can detect the accurate water level since the pores can allow water flow inside and outside the PVC pipe. - 3.
-Build the more siphons, observe their working performance and record the broken events.
-This information will be used to change the parameters of Weibull distribution, which can help to improve the operational reliability results.
+Build more siphons, observe their working performance and record the broken events.
+This information will be used to change the Weibull distribution parameters, which can help improve the operational reliability results.